Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Stability analysis

-These observations demonstrates the importance of the Borel summation procedure, even in a situation where it has not been developed for.
-Indeed, the summation procedure enlarges very significantly the stability region, even when the series solution is convergent, with an infinite radius of convergence.
+These observations indicate the importance of the Borel summation procedure, even in a situation where it has not been developed for.
+Indeed, the summation procedure enlarges very significantly the stability region, even when the Taylor series of the solution is convergent, with an infinite radius of convergence.
 This stability region can even be larger if we play with the parameters of the Padé approximants in Borel space.
-Awaiting a rigorous study of the influence of the choice of $K_a$ and $K_b$ on the stability of BPL, we plot in Figure \ref{fig:region_BPL_b} the evolution of $D^K_{BPL}$ with $K$ when $K_a$ is fixed to 1.
+For example, we plot in Figure \ref{fig:region_BPL_b} the evolution of $D^K_{BPL}$ with $K$ when $K_a$ is fixed to 1.
 As can be observed, the stability domain grows with $K$ and is almost always far larger compared to Figures \ref{fig:region_series} and \ref{fig:region_BPL}.
-The growth rate is also far bigger.
+The growth rate is also far higher.

 To end up, we would like to analyse graphically the influence of $K_a$ (or $K_b$) when $K$ is fixed.
 The stability regions corresponding to $K=10$ and different Padé degrees are plotted in Figure \ref{fig:region_BPL_c}.
 It can be observed that the stability region grows with the degree $K_b$ of the Padé denominator.
 When $K_a=0$ (Figure \ref{region_BPL_c0}), BPL tends to be $A(\alpha)$-stable for some angle $\alpha$.
 A theoretical study on the optimal choice of $K_a$ and $K_b$, which take into account the stability and the precision, would be very interesting but has not been carried out yet.
+In the sequel, a (almost-) diagonal Padé approximant satisfying relation (\ref{ka}) will be chosen.
+This is motivated by some good properties of diagonal Padé (convergence \cite{baker61,nuttall_1970,baker00}, invariance under linear fractional transformation \cite{baker75}, $A$-stability of diagonal Padé approximants to the exponential function \cite{book:hairer2}, \dots).
+As seen, it may not correspond to an optimal choice but it will be shown that it is good enough to obtain a very competitive performance in terms of computation time.

-Note that some of the plotted stability regions are shrinked.
+Note that some of the plotted stability regions are not complete.
 Indeed, the whole stability regions may contain other parts in the complex plane, but these parts have been excluded from the graphics.

-In the next section, the performance of BPL in solving stiff and non-stiff equations is analysed.
-The coefficients $K_a$ and $K_b$ are chosen as close to each other as possible, as in (\ref{ka}).
-As seen, it does not correspond to an optimal choice but it will be shown that this is good enough to obtain a very competitive performance in terms of computation time.